 The effective use of user fees allows the City to increase or enhance services while limiting property tax increases.
-It is an efficient means to allocate government dollars and allows citizens to make choices about how to spend their personal income.
-By applying user fees, the cost-of-service delivery will be fairly distributed between both the public and the individual user who receive direct benefit for the service.
-This policy establishes how user fees, charges and subsidies are set for the City of Airdrie services and ensures predictable future City revenue from this source.
+It is an efficient means to allocate government dollars and allow citizens to make a choice about how to spend their personal income.
+By applying user fees, the cost-of-services delivery will be fairly distributed between both the public and the individual user who receive direct benefit from the service.
+This policy establishes how user fees, charges and subsidies are set for the City of Airdrie services and ensure predictable future City revenue from this source.